EvangeliaChatz/iv/README.md

 ## Introduction
 My name is Chatzilygeroudi Evangelia.
-I used to work in finance , after my bachelor at [Department of Economics](https://www.econ.upatras.gr/el), but after many years of interaction with arts, jewelry(3D design) and make designs for friends and work, I discovered that design is my passion.
+I used to work in finance , after my bachelor at [Department of Economics](https://www.econ.upatras.gr/el), but after many years of interaction with arts, jewelry(3D design) and make designs for friends and work, I discovered that design is my passion. </br>

-I have been studying for six months, User Experience Design at [SAE Institute](https://www.sae.edu/grc/?) , so that i can make my designs beautiful and easy to use.
+I have been studying for six months, User Experience Design at [SAE Institute](https://www.sae.edu/grc/?) , so that I can make my designs beautiful and easy to use.
 At SAE Institute, I have had the chance to get to know the process (UX
 Competitive Analysis, Neilsen Heuristics, User Interviews, Usability Testing, Information Architecture, Navigation Design, Wireframes/Prototypes & Design System) of User Centered Design, where I was introduced the importance of analyzing the user’s behavior and use them at the design.
-Now, i'm working at an Agency as UI/UX Designer.
+Now, I'm working at an Agency as UI/UX Designer.</br>

-In addition, it’s in my plans to develop my skills in Front End programming (HTML, CSS, Javascript).
+In addition, it’s in my plans to develop my skills in Front End programming (HTML, CSS, Javascript).</br>

 I decided to choose this course, because I would have the opportunity to expand my knowledge  and learn how the information is visualized correctly, which is part of my job.